 Clearstead Advisors has no disciplinary disclosures to report, which includes any civil, criminal or regulatory actions taken against the firm, its employees or its affiliates.
 The SEC requires all registered investment advisors to report this information in their Form ADV paperwork.
 For further details, visit the firm’s IAPD page.

-Sequoia Financial Group LLC was founded in 2000.
-It is owned in part by Sequoia Financial Advisors’ president, Thomas Haught, and Gerald Knotek, the company’s executive vice president and chief compliance officer.
+We’re not quite done with our list of the best financial advisors in Ohio, so let’s talk about Sequoia Financial Group LLC.
+The firm was founded in 2000, and is owned in part by Sequoia Financial Advisors’ president, Thomas Haught, and Gerald Knotek, the company’s executive vice president and chief compliance officer.
 Kudu Investment US, LLC, an investment management company, also owns a minority stake in the firm.

 The firm provides financial planning, consulting and investment management services.
 It primarily serves individual investors who do not qualify as high net worth, meaning they do not have at least $750,000 under management or a net worth of at least $1.5 million.
 However, the firm also serves some high net worth individuals, as well as charitable organizations and businesses.